araobp/data-science/STM32/kicad/AcousticFeatureCamera/README.md

 This board was designed in 2019.

+Note:
-Note: the yellow jumper cable is for the MEMS mic to receive clock signal from DFSDM.
+- The yellow jumper cable is for the MEMS mic to receive clock signal from DFSDM.
+- The BLE module is optional.

 ## Parts